morriswong/career-assistant/README.md

 **License**

-The Career Assitant is licensed under the Apache License 2.0.
+The Career Duck is licensed under the Apache License 2.0.